ByteOtter/journey/content/posts/perl/index.md

 I just wanted to make you all aware of some of the weird quirks you'll fine when doing Perl.

-Thanks for reading, see you next time.
+Thanks for reading, see you next time. :otter:

+---

+Background image by Wolfgang Hasselmann @ Unsplash